bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 When a request cannot be completed successfully, or if there is an issue with the underlying QUIC stream, QUIC allows the application protocol to abruptly reset that stream and communicate a reason (see {{Section 2.4 of QUIC-TRANSPORT}}.
 This is referred to as a "stream error".
 A SIP/3 implementation can decide to close a QUIC stream and communicate the type of error.
-Wire encoding of error codes are defined in {{error-codes}}.
+The wire encoding of error codes is defined in {{error-codes}}.
 Stream errors are distinct from SIP status codes that indicate error conditions.
-Stream errors indicate that the sender did not transfer or consume the full request or response, while SIP status codes indicate the result of a request that was successfully received.
+Stream errors indicate that the sender did not transfer or consume the full request or response message, while SIP status codes indicate the result of a request that was successfully received and processed by the recipient.

 If an entire connection needs to be terminated, QUIC similarly provides mechanisms to communicate a reason (see
 {{Section 5.3 of QUIC-TRANSPORT}}).
 This is referred to as a "connection error".
 Similar to stream errors, a SIP/3